abhishekarya1/DSA-2k23/stack_queue.md

 **Infix to Prefix**: reverse prefix expression, we're making it "nearly-postfix" by converting `(` to `)` and vice-versa, convert this using `infixToPostfix()` and store in `resultString`, reverse `resultString` again

 ### Monotonic Stack
+Next Greater ELement: we are creating a monotonic stack here, where top element will always be the smalllest in the stack.
+Traverse the array from the right, and if top is greater than current, top is NGE, else pop out elments till we reach NGE (or empty) in the stack.
+Popping elments will make sure that current is the smallest in the stack, on pushing it is the top and stack remains monotonic.